miguelbranco80/bear-alarm/README.md

 - Ensure your Dexcom CGM is active and transmitting
 - Check that Share is enabled in the Dexcom mobile app
 - Verify someone is following the account (Share requires a follower)

+### Mac goes to sleep / monitoring stops

+The app uses `caffeinate` to prevent sleep automatically.
+If monitoring stops:
+- Make sure the Terminal window stays open
+- Check that the app is still running (look for the Terminal window)
+- The display can sleep (screen off) but the Mac stays awake

 ## macOS Application